Introduction

 Learning Outcomes

-- Apply code reading and debugging techniques to analyse, interpret, and describe the purpose of program code, and to identify errors in syntax, logic, style or good practice.
+- Apply code reading and debugging techniques to analyse, interpret, and describe the purpose of program code, and to identify and correct errors in syntax, logic, and/or style

-- Construct small programs, in an object-oriented programming language, that include the use and creation of objects, arrays, methods and parameter passing.
+- Construct small programs that include the use and creation of functions, lists, and other data structures

-- Apply functional decomposition to algorithms, document the resulting design, and implement those designs in program code as methods.
+- Apply functional decomposition to algorithms, document the resulting design, and implement the design as programming modules and functions

 Fee Information